Bo0sted/phasmophobia-stopwatch-timer/README.md

 - This project uses libuiohook, which is dependent on the [X11 protocol](https://is.gd/GhPqpn).
 As a result, your Linux installation must either be running X11 as its display protocol or running Wayland with an X11 compatibility layer on top of it like [Xwayland](https://wiki.archlinux.org/title/Wayland)
   **- Forcing this app to run under Wayland alone without any compatiblity will either prevent the app from launching all together or hotkeys will 100% not work thus rendering the app useless.**
 ### Important notice about registering hotkeys specifically on Linux:
 - It is strongly recommended to use modifier keys when registering a hotkey on Linux.
 This is because modifier keys (such as Ctrl, Alt, Meta, Shift among others) force X11 to process the hotkey **immediately** instead of queueing it up and processing it as a [passive key grab](https://www.x.org/releases/current/doc/man/man3/XGrabKey.3.xhtml) which happens when no modifiers are used.
 If you are experiencing any issues with hotkeys not triggering or triggering with a delay while the app is not in focus, please consider registering your hotkeys with a modifier.
+Numpad keys seem to also process **immediately** on Arch running Zen

 ## How to use
 - Press Left Shift + 1 to Toggle timer on/off